Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

 1. Navigate to `.parameters/parameters.json` (from `arm/Microsoft.Compute/availabilitySets`).
 This is the file used for testing the module.
 This specifies only the `name` and `roleAssignments` parameters.
 1. You now want to test specifying all the available parameters.

-# Step 2 - Create dependency: proxymityPlacementGroup
+# Step 2 - Create dependency: proximityPlacementGroup

 In the `proximityPlacementGroupId` parameter you will need to provide a value for a proximity placement group resource.
 In this step you'll create it manually from the azure portal.

 > As it's needed for testing a module, the proximity placement group should be created by the dependency pipeline.
-This is currently not implemened.
+This is currently not implemented.

 1. Navigate to the azure portal and search for proximity placement groups